Fantomas42/django-blog-zinnia/README.rst

 Bit.ly
 ------

-You find `Bit.ly
-<http://bit.ly>`_ useful and want to use it for your blog entries ?
+You find http://bit.ly useful and want to use it for your blog entries ?

 It's simple, install `django_bitly
 <http://bitbucket.org/discovery/django-bitly/>`_ in your project's settings